Definitions

 High | Percentage of high school graduates who participate in at least one of the following: AP or IB, dual enrollment, or a MSDE-approved CTE course.
 Enrollment in a general education course meets the requirement for access to a well-rounded education for students pursuing a certificate of program completion | High: 10 Elemenary/Middle: 0 |

-For more information about the school quality or student success indicator, visit: Maryland's Every Student Succeeds Act Plan
+For more information about the school quality and student success indicator, visit: Maryland`s Every Student Succeeds Act Plan

 Science